 When search engines realized that SEOs have started to abuse this tactic, they stopped using it as a ranking signal.
 Not only that, search engines like Google launched a crackdown and eventually stopped using it as a ranking factor.

 Some started using long-tail keyword variation by adding suffixes and prefixes to the main keywords and spreading them through their content.
 It used to work till search engines were not capable of understanding the context but once they started analyzing the context, this tactic becomes irrelevant.
-When it comes to using exact match keywords in the anchor text, you can only benefit from it if you are using it for brand names and domain names.
+When it comes to using exact match keywords in the anchor text, you can only benefit from it if you are using it for brand names and own domain names.

 Since anchor text is no longer an important ranking factor, you are better off focusing on relevance, authority and the number of authoritative backlinks pointing to a website you are acquiring backlinks from.